anovos/anovos-docs/docs/using-anovos/config_file.md

   list_of_expr: 'log(age) + 1.5|sin(capital-gain)+cos(capital-loss)'
 ```

+**🚧 TODO: Describe in words what this example represents.**

 ### `categorical_outliers`

-This function replaces less frequently seen values (called as outlier values in the current context) in a categorical column by 'others'.
+This function assigns less frequently seen values in a categorical column to a new category `others`.

+**🚧 TODO: Can I change the name of the new category to something else?
+What happens if there already is a category `others`?**

 #### `outlier_categories`

 🔎 _Corresponds to [`transformers.outlier_categories`](../api/data_transformer/transformers.md#anovos.data_transformer.transformers.outlier_categories)_

-- `list_of_cols`: List of categorical columns to transform e.g.,  ["col1", "col2"].
+- `list_of_cols`: The categorical columns (list of strings or string of column names separated by `|`) to transform.

-- `drop_cols`: List of columns to be dropped e.g.,  ["col1", "col2"]

-- `coverage`: Defines the minimum % of rows that will be mapped to actual category name and the rest to be mapped to others and takes value between 0 to 1.
-Coverage of 0.8 can be interpreted as top frequently seen categories are considered till it covers minimum 80% of rows and rest lesser seen values are mapped to others.
-(Default value = 1.0)
+  Can be set to `"all"` to include all categorical columns.

+- `drop_cols`: The columns (list of strings or string of column names separated by `|`)
+  to exclude from outlier transformation.

+- `coverage`: The minimum fraction of rows that remain in their original category, given as a value between `0` and `1`.
+  For example, with a coverage of `0.8`, the categories that 80% of the rows belong to remain and the more seldom
+  occurring categories are mapped to `others`.
+  The default value is `1.0`, which means that no rows are changed to `others`.

-- `max_category`: Even if coverage is less,  only (max_category - 1) categories will be mapped to actual name and rest to others.
+- `max_category`: Even if coverage is less, only (max_category - 1) categories will be mapped to actual name and
+  rest to others.
 Caveat is when multiple categories have same rank, then #categories can be more than max_category.
-(Default value = 50).
+  Defaults to `50`.

 🤓  _Example:_
 ```yaml